 - 1. Submit the Washburn University graduate application at https://applyweb.com/washburn/index.ftl.
-The online application includes: - Two references from current or past employers, faculty, or professional peers. - \$40 application fee. - Current resume. - Request official transcripts be sent directly to the School of Nursing (MSN and/or DNP applicable). - 3.
-Submit evidence of current licensure in the states of residence and practice as a registered nurse and APRN. - 4.
+The online application includes: - Two references from current or past employers, faculty, or professional peers. - \$40 application fee. - Current resume. - 2.
+Request official transcripts be sent directly to the School of Nursing (MSN and/or DNP applicable). - 3.
+Submit evidence of current licensure in the states of residence and practice as a registered nurse and APRN - 4.
 National certifications if available.

 Transfer of credits from another graduate nursing program is considered on a case-by-case basis after review of appropriate course syllabi.
+Up to 12 credit hours may be transferred from another program.
 The applicant must have received a grade of "B" or better in the course(s) being considered.
 Academic credit is not given for life or work experience.